Adrian-95/adrian-95.github.io/content/Climate data visualization.md

 Python provides great tools for data processing, plotting and visualization.
 For the example above we shall use `pandas` for reading and sorting the .xlsx file and `matplotlib` to create a 2D plot.

 The first step is to import the `pandas` module and read the file.
+Afterwards the Year column will be assigned to the x axis and the Value column will be assigned to the y axis.

 ```
 import pandas